alnoki/AAAAAA/doc/setup/concepts/tools.rst

 :xref:`VS-Code-settings` that will automatically configure most of your workspace.
 If you completed the :ref:`developer setup <dev-environment>`, then all the relevant settings should already be installed!

+You can also download the :xref:`VS Code Insider Edition <VS-Code-insiders>`, which has all the latest features and bug fixes, although it may not be as stable as the most recent official release

 .. rubric:: Footnotes